Bias-Free Language Guide

 Note: Certain food may be labeled Oriental, and carpets may be “Oriental”, but not people’s identities.
 The suffix “American” signifies that the person was born in or spent formative years in North America.

-Preferred: Latino people or Latino/a people, Latin@
+Preferred: Latino people or Latino/a people,

-Problematic/Outdated: Spanish People (only appropriate for people from Spain; and, therefore, imprecise when referring to people from Latin, Central or South America)
+Problematic: Spanish People (only appropriate for people from Spain; and, therefore, imprecise when referring to people from Latin, Central or South America)

 Preferred: Native Americans or indigenous people or First Nation people (Often referring to native Canadians)

-Problematic/Outdated: Indians (when referring to indigenous American people unless the person indicates that they preferred to be identified as Indian)
+Problematic: Indians (when referring to indigenous American people unless the person indicates that they preferred to be identified as Indian)

 You will find various definitions of sexual orientation among people of varying cultures, places of origin, generations, etc.